CICSA-NET/WRO2025-CICSA/README.md

 >  All files are provided in `.STL` format and are ready for slicing and printing.
 Designed for compatibility with standard FDM printers and PLA/ABS materials.

-Feel free to modify or remix these models to suit your specific configuration.
-Contributions and improvements are welcome!

 [Menu](#Contents)
 ___